Kirsten-Nancy/Kirsten-Nancy/README.md

 ### Hi there 👋

+- 📖 I’m currently working on my Master's degree in Computer Science with a focus of Natural Language Processing.
+- 🌱 I’m currently interested in Machine Learning, Deep Learning, and Natural Language Processing.
+- 👯 I’m looking to collaborate on projects related to deep learning and natural language processing
+- 💬 Ask me about ML/DL/NLP topics, Python, React, and mobile development with React Native.
+- 📫 How to reach me: korjnan@gmail.com
+- 😄 Pronouns: She/Her
 <!--
 **Kirsten-Nancy/Kirsten-Nancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.